AbsalomTagwi/AbsalomTagwi/README.md

 - 👋 Hi, I’m @AbsalomTagwi
-- 👀 I’m interested in Web, Mobile and Cloud Development.
+- 👀 I’m interested in Web, Mobile and Cloud Development as well as Cyber Security.
-- 🌱 I’m currently enrolled in an online Cloud Development course and I am also working on a web and mobile app for a Hotel Management System.
+- 🌱 I’m currently enrolled in a BSc Computer Science program and I am also working on a web and mobile app for an Online Store.
 - 💞️ I’m looking to collaborate on creating fun applications.
 - 📫 How to reach me absalomtagwi@gmail.com